-- (1) The owner or operator of a source required to install, operate and maintain a CEMS or COMS pursuant to this section shall meet the performance specifications as defined in subparagraphs (A) and (B) of this subdivision for each pollutant or diluent that is required to be monitored, except as specified in subdivision (2) of this subsection: - (A) The owner or operator of a source required to install, operate and maintain a CEMS shall meet the performance specification applicable to each pollutant or diluent being monitored as set out in 40 CFR 60, Appendix B, as amended from time to time; or - (B) The owner or operator of a source required to install, operate and maintain a COMS shall meet performance specification 1 as set forth in 40 CFR 60, Appendix B, as amended from time to time. - (2) Any owner or operator of a source required to install, operate and maintain a CEMS that is subject to 40 CFR 75 shall meet the applicable performance specification requirements in 40 CFR 75, Appendix A, as amended from time to time.
-If a CEMS is subject to both 40 CFR 60 and 40 CFR 75 requirements, the owner or operator may elect to comply only with the performance specifications of 40 CFR 75, as amended from time to time, in lieu of complying with the performance specifications of both 40 CFR 60 and 40 CFR 75, insofar as allowed by any applicable federal or state statute or regulation or any permit or order issued by the Commissioner. - (3) If a performance specification for a particular pollutant does not exist in 40 CFR 60, Appendix B, the owner or operator of a source subject to this section shall follow a specification defined by the Commissioner in a guideline, regulation, permit or order applicable to such source to ensure the predictability and consistency of a CEMS for a pollutant.
+(1) The owner or operator of a source required to install, operate and maintain CEMS or COMS pursuant to this section shall meet the performance specifications as defined in subparagraphs (A) and (B) of this subdivision for each pollutant or diluent that is required to be monitored, except as specified in subdivision (2) of this subsection:

+- (A) The owner or operator of a source required to install, operate and maintain CEMS shall meet the performance specification applicable to each pollutant or diluent being monitored as set out in 40 CFR 60, Appendix B, as amended from time to time; or - (B) The owner or operator of a source required to install, operate and maintain COMS shall meet performance specification 1 as set forth in 40 CFR 60, Appendix B, as amended from time to time.

+(2) The owner or operator of a source required to install, operate and maintain CEMS that is subject to 40 CFR 75 shall meet the applicable performance specification requirements in 40 CFR 75, Appendix A, as amended from time to time.
+If a CEMS is subject to both 40 CFR 60 and 40 CFR 75 requirements, the owner or operator may elect to comply only with the performance specifications of 40 CFR 75, as amended from time to time, in lieu of complying with the performance specifications of both 40 CFR 60 and 40 CFR 75, insofar as allowed by any applicable federal or state statute or regulation or any permit or order issued by the Commissioner.

+(3) If a performance specification for a particular pollutant does not exist in 40 CFR 60, Appendix B, the owner or operator of a source subject to this section shall follow a specification defined by the Commissioner.